epsy/clize/docs/why.rst

 Clize comes with less batteries included than the above.
 It focuses on providing just the behavior that corresponds with Python parameters, along with just a few extras.
-Clize can afford to do this because unlike these, Clize can be extended to accomodate custom needs.
+Clize can afford to do this because unlike these, Clize can be extended to accommodate custom needs.
 Every parameter kind can be implemented by external code and made usable the same way as `clize.parameters.multi` or `clize.parameters.argument_decorator`.